reqT/reqT/docs/lab1.md

     * Gist: Many guest arriving simultaneously can be checked in as a group.
 ```

+* Make sure that you understand how to transfer Model parts back and forth between the independent **Tree** and **Editor** panes using keyboard shortcuts.

-## Task 3: Prioritize your features
+## Task 4: Prioritize your features

 * Ordinal-scale prioritization: par-wise comparison